 What else is great about a business plan?

 Become a total goal slayer!
-You’ll know what your goals are right now, so you’re more likely to hit them and to avoid opportunities and decisions that pull you away from them.
+You’ll know exactly what your goals are right now, so you’re more likely to hit them and to avoid opportunities and decisions that pull you away from them.

-You can easily figure out whether a new marketing opportunity will be a good fit because you know who your customers are and what they respond well to.
+Reality Check: you can easily figure out whether a new marketing opportunity is actually a good fit because you know who your customers are and what they respond well to.

 Here’s a crazy thought – you won’t have to sit in front of the computer wondering what to do next, because you’ve already decided what makes the most sense and what’s the most important.
 Awesome, right?!
 And bonus – you’ll not only know you’re working on the right things those right things are going to pay off in spades!

 Wanna feel like a badass CEO?
 Hiring will feel like a breeze because you can easily integrate anyone you hire for a project, letting them know the basics of your business almost at a glance.

 What’s in the Artist’s Business Plan?

 There are 6 lessons with videos, text, and pictures that walk you through the process of building your plan, from the prep work to how you use the plan in your daily business life.

 1. Target Market – The most important thing in your business, without a doubt, is knowing your target market.
 It’s the first thing that makes your business plan work too.